GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         public interfaces to manipulate them.
         <br>
         With data members it's common to have what is called <b>property accessors</b> or <b>getters/setters</b>
-        that allows users of a object to manipulate those data members.
+        that allow users of a object to manipulate those data members.
     </p>
     <p>
         Even though this can be useful in some cases, they actually should be avoided if there isn't